 product development over the next few years, including familiar

 products in new formats - such as fizzy milk & crunchy cheese

 Regardless of the product and development team behind it, stepping into new innovative spaces is a challenge for any brand.Many strong brands have struggled to diversify their portfolios, with the Museum of Failure in Sweden showcasing a wealth of product development mistakes, challenging all budding developers to view failure as an educational tool for the future.
 Making a great product simply isn’t good enough these days, brands must bring the consumer with them along the journey, with clear brand identity and meaning.
 Broadening a portfolio doesn’t mean forgetting (or even diluting) what the brand stands for.

 Communicating these equities and conceptual cues is essential throughout the usage journey, with product attributes (including the new sensations), pack designs/formats, messaging and claims all playing a role in both implicit and explicit brand cues.
 Ensuring all key touch-points of the pack and product experience align with the conceptual associations of the brand, provides a strong and coherent message to consumers.
 This allows the brand to shine through in a new category, shelf position or even store.

 Developers, Marketers and Insight leads need to work together (particularly in the challenging fast-paced innovative world of consumer goods), to deliver new offerings with strong and consistent messages that consumers can both consciously and subconsciously navigate, as well as bringing the strength of the brand along the innovation journey into a new food type, category or marketplace.

-Keep your eyes peeled for how to register for 'Re-imagine Renovation: how to get change right' taking place late July.
+Register here for our 'Re-imagine Renovation: how to get change right' workshop taking place Friday 28th July.

 Caroline Withers is Head of Innovation at MMR Research Worldwide